aimhubio/aim/README.md

 aim.track(metric_value, name='metric_name', epoch=the_epoch_value)
 ...
 ```
-3. Run the training like you are used to and start the AI Dev Environment
+3. Run the training like you are used to and start Aim UI
 ```shell
 $ aim up
 ```